lmanul/whylinuxisbetter/_posts/2017-01-01-reboot_all_the_time.md

 ---
 lang: en
-title: Are your tired of restarting your computer all the time?
+title: "Are your tired of restarting your computer all the time?"
 ---

 Have you just upgraded one or two little things on your Windows